Diuit/DUChat-iOS-demo/README.md

 7. Type `open MyFirstChat.xcworkspace` to open the project.

-8. We have to set up App Id and App key in the first place.
+8. We have to set up App ID and App key.
 In `AppDelegate.swift`, import Diuit framework.

    ```swift
    import DUMessaging